dderevjanik/tsconf-files-checker/README.md

 }
 ```

-in package json add `pretest` script, which will automatically runs
+in `package.json` add `pretest` script, which will automatically runs
 before your test, to check if you broke something or not, even before test.

 ```json